darinberit07/rest-api-impl/README.md

 **Delete Employee:** Remove an employee record from the system.
 **Delete ALL Employees** Removes the entire records from the database.

+**Security**
+- Spring Security implemented with username-password login
+- **"/register"** endpoint registers a new user with username and password credentials, which is used to login

 ## Technologies Used
 - **Java 17**: Core programming language.
 - **Spring Boot 3.3.x**: Framework used to build the application.